Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This tip is so right on time for me.
 Just this past weekend, I was going to buy yellow onions.
 I only needed a couple.
 The loose onions were very large, so I didn't get any of them.
 Smaller onions were available in a five pound bag, but I was afraid they would go bad before I could use them all.

 I'll go back and get the five pound bag and store them as you have suggested.
 Now, to find a pair of nylons.
 I wouldn't dare keep onions in my pink fishnets.
 They were a gift from Gypsy Rose Lee, and she would never forgive me.

 Save your knee highs and the legs from pantyhose to use to store onions.
 Just put onion in hose and tie a knot.
 Add another onion and tie a knot.
 Hang in a cool dry area.
-When you need an onion, cut it off the bottom below the knot.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.